waggle-sensor/summer2024/abraham/blog.md

 While I was sick, I submitted my poster and started working on cleaning up my presentation.
 I didn't want the presentation slides to be just writing, so I cut down a lot of the words, which I could say on my own.
 I also started working on updating the summer2024 repo and organizing my work.

 # July 22nd, 2024
 I presented my project today.
-After this I worked on cleaning up my github and adding to my research report paper.
+After this I worked on cleaning up my github and adding to my research report paper!